Global Education Fund

 Ms. JD strives to increase the representation of women in the legal profession.
 While our efforts focus on women law students and lawyers in the United States, Ms. JD wanted to support the rise of women lawyers worldwide.
 Grateful for the educational opportunities we have had in the U.S., Ms. JD created the Global Education Fund to enable women in developing countries to pursue legal educations who otherwise would not have access to further education.

-Each year, the Ms. JD Global Education Fund has made it possible for two young Ugandan women, to pursue their dreams of becoming lawyers by attending the law program at Makerere University in Uganda
+Each year, the Ms. JD Global Education Fund has made it possible for two Ugandan women in each class year to pursue their dreams of becoming lawyers by attending the law program at Makerere University in Uganda.

 Why Is It Important to Support Education for Women?

 The World Bank notes that investment in education for girls has one of the highest rates of return to promote development.
 In particular, educating women helps them earn higher wages and participate more in actively in the labor force and political sphere.
 One additional year of schooling increases wages by at least 10%, reduces infant mortality rates by at least 5%, and translates into children remaining in school for a longer time.
-Educating women also reduces maternal mortality improves child nutrition and health, prevents the spread of HIV, and protects girls from exploitation and abuse, and decreases the chances of marrying as a adolescent.
+Educating women also reduces maternal mortality improves child nutrition and health, prevents the spread of HIV, and helps protect girls from exploitation and abuse.

-Over 45% of Ugandan women over the age of 25 have no schooling at all, and men are more than twice as likely as women in Uganda to have access to higher education.
+When the Global Education Fund started, over 45% of Ugandan women over the age of 25 had no schooling at all, and men were more than twice as likely as women in Uganda to have access to higher education.
 To put those numbers in context, over 99% of women over the age of 25 in the U.S. have had at least some schooling, and men are less than 1% more likely than women to have access to higher education.